hagarwal011/Term_Deposit/README.md

 - ** `EDA.ipynb`** – Jupyter notebook for Exploratory Data Analysis (EDA)
 - ** `Predictions.ipynb`** – Jupyter notebook for making predictions using the trained model
 - ** `README.md`** – Documentation file explaining the project
+- ** `1162.pdf`** - PDF file exported from the Power BI for Dashboard to provide insights into the data

 ##  Performance Metrics
 - ** Accuracy**: Measures the percentage of correctly predicted instances.